insurance Crossword Puzzles

 - Paid protection against loss due to injury or property damage.

-- Risk caused by human mistakes, dishonesty, or another risk that is attributed to people.
+- The risk of harm caused by human mistakes, dishonesty, or another risk.

 Down